suguiura/Git-Analytics/README.md

 How to use
 ==========

-The full process of evaluating the data includes generating config files, downloading bare git files and parsing them is described in the following steps.
+The full process of evaluating the data includes generating a list of repositories (list.yaml) from the initial config file (config.yaml), downloading the bare git files from the repositories in that list, parsing them and either printing data in the CSV format or generating and populating a database, is described in the following section.

 The configuration file is described further below.